Diplomatic Revolution: Westminster Convention

-The results of the War of Austrian Succession made it clear that Britain no longer viewed Austria as powerful enough to check French power but was content to build up smaller states like Prussia.
-Therefore, Britain and Prussia, in the Westminster Convention (16 January 1756), agreed that Britain would not aid Austria in a renewed conflict for Silesia if Prussia agreed to protect Hanover from France.
+The results of the War of the Austrian Succession made it clear that Britain no longer viewed Austria as powerful enough to check France, but was content to build up smaller states like Prussia.
+Britain and Prussia, in the Westminster Convention (16 January 1756), agreed that Britain would not aid Austria in a renewed conflict for Silesia if Prussia agreed to protect Hanover from France.
 Protection of Hanover was important to Britain because it was a possession of its king, George II (who had been born and raised in the Electorate).
-Britain felt that with Prussia's growing strength, it would be more apt to defend Hanover than Austria.
+Britain felt that with Prussia's growing strength, it would be more able to defend Hanover than Austria.

-Meanwhile, Austria was determined to reclaim Silesia and so the two allies found themselves with conflicting interests.
-Maria Theresa recognized the futility of renewed alliance with Britain and so set out to align Austria with France, which could replace Britain as a valuable ally.
+Austria was determined to reclaim Silesia and so the two allies found themselves with conflicting interests.
+Maria Theresa recognized the futility of renewed alliance with Britain and so set out to align Austria with France, which could replace Britain as an ally.
 Maria Theresa knew that without a powerful ally such as France, she could never hope to reclaim Silesia from Frederick.
 The agreement was followed by a more direct Anglo-Prussian Convention in 1758.

 First Treaty of Versailles

 Maria Theresa sent her foreign policy minister, Count Wenzel Anton von Kaunitz, to France to secure an alliance to enable Austria to reclaim Silesia.
 Kaunitz approached Madame de Pompadour, Louis XV's mistress, to intervene in the negotiations.
-However, Louis XV proved reluctant to agree to any treaty presented by Kaunitz.
+Louis XV proved reluctant to agree to any treaty presented by Kaunitz.
 It took renewed conflict between France and Britain for Louis to align with Austria.

-Furthermore, Habsburg possessions no longer surrounded France; instead, Frederick II had managed to end the prospect of Habsburg-German dominion bordering French lands.
-Therefore, France no longer saw Austria as an immediate threat and so entered into a defensive alliance with Austria.
-In response to the Westminster Convention, Louis XV's ministers and Kaunitz concluded the First Treaty of Versailles (1 May 1756) in which both sides agreeing to remain neutral and to provide 24,000 troops if either got into conflict with a third party.
+Habsburg possessions no longer surrounded France; instead, Frederick II had managed to end the prospect of Habsburg-German dominion bordering French lands.
+France no longer saw Austria as an immediate threat and so entered into a defensive alliance with Austria.
+In response to the Westminster Convention, Louis XV's ministers and Kaunitz concluded the First Treaty of Versailles (1 May 1756) in which both sides agreed to remain neutral and to provide 24,000 troops if either got into conflict with a third party.

 Second Treaty of Versailles

-Maria Theresa's diplomats, after securing French neutrality, actively began to establish an anti-Prussian coalition.
+Maria Theresa's diplomats, after securing French neutrality, began to establish an anti-Prussian coalition.
 Austria's actions alerted Frederick II, who decided to strike first by invading Saxony, commencing the Seven Years' War (1756–1763).
 Frederick's actions were meant to scare Russia out of supporting Austria, both of which had formed a defensive alliance in 1746.

-However, by invading Saxony, Frederick had inflamed his enemies; Russia, under the direction of Empress Elizabeth, sent an additional 80,000 troops to Austria.
+By invading Saxony, Frederick had inflamed his enemies; Russia, under the direction of Empress Elizabeth, sent an additional 80,000 troops to Austria.
 One year after the signing of the First Treaty of Versailles, France and Austria signed a new offensive alliance, the Second Treaty of Versailles, on 1 May 1757.
 Austria promised France the Austrian Netherlands, but in return, Maria Theresa would receive Parma, 129,000 French troops and the promise of 12 million livres every year until Silesia was returned to Austria.